-Tricksters deceive us by using props and clever gimmicks to distract us from what they do not want us to see.
-In our two lines example, it is the placement of the arrows that trick our eyes.
-But what happens when we override our impressions and test which is longer by grabbing a ruler and measuring both lines?
+Let’s grab a ruler and measure both lines.
 Unless we have a really weird ruler, we find they are the exact same length.
 But even after we know for certain they are equal, we still “see” the top line as longer.
 Why?
 Because our brains process and capture visual clues rapidly and unconsciously.
 To avoid falling victim to illusions, we can try something quite simple.

-We can learn to mistrust our initial impressions.
+Yes, we can learn to mistrust our initial impressions

 To do that, we must be able to: